 There will be a specific order of discipline that will be enforced.
-It is important that we teach our children that there are consequences to our actions, and they must be held accountable to themselves, their parents, and to God.
-The issuing of report slips and detentions will follow minor offences.
-In the event that a student is in repeat violation of minor offenses, they will be dealt more serious punishment.
+It is important that we teach our children that there are consequences for our actions, and they must be held accountable to themselves, their parents, and to God.
+The issuing of report slips and detentions will follow minor offenses.
+In the event a student is in repeat violation of minor offenses, they will receive a more serious punishment.

-If a student receives five report slips in a nine-week period (quarter), he/she will receive an after-school detention.
-The counting of report slips toward a detention will reset after the end of each quarter.
-If a student accumulates four (4) detentions in a nine (9) week period, he/she will receive a one-day, out-of-school suspension, with the counting of detentions toward the one-day OSS being reset at the end of each quarter.
-If a student accumulates two (2) one-day OSS in a semester, he/she will receive a two-day, OSS for the second one.
-If a student accumulates enough penalties to receive a 2nd two-day OSS in a semester, he/she will receive an automatic five-day, out-of-school suspension.
-In the event the student qualifies for a second week out-of-school suspension, his/her case will be referred to the Middletown Christian Schools Board for further consideration.
+If a student receives five report slips he/she will receive an after-school detention.
+If a student accumulates four (4) detentions he/she will receive a one (1) day out-of-school suspension.
+Arer the second one (1) day suspension, the third and fourth suspensions will automatically be two (2) day suspensions.
+Following the second two (2) day suspension, any additional suspension will be a five (5) day suspension.
+In the event the student qualifies for a second five (5) day suspension, his/her case will be referred to the Middletown Christian Schools Board for further consideration.